willdiroll/UnityAssetStore/README.md

 	e.g. #scrape("test_repo", "email@gmail.com", "password")
 	NOT  scrape("test_repo", "email@gmail.com", "password")

-In roly-united/UnityAssetStore
+In cmd.exe, navigate to roly-united/UnityAssetStore

-	Run localhost server:
+	Run localhost server in cmd.exe:
 	$ python manage.py runserver

 In a browser, go to the localhost URL (by default, http://127.0.0.1:8000/)
-	Go to /admin/ page (e.g. http://127.0.0.1:8000/admin/)
+	Go to /admin/ page (e.g. http://127.0.0.1:8000/admin/), and login using the credentials you specified before

 From here, you can view all the assets added in "Assets" and delete any you choose.

 ## CREATE A DATABASE DUMP FILE:
-Navigate to a directory you would like to place the dump file in.
+In cmd.exe, navigate to a directory you would like to place the dump file in.
-Run the below command to generate a database dump file:
+Run the below command in cmd.exe to generate a database dump file:

 	$ pg_dump -Fc --no-acl --no-owner -h <HOST> -U <USER> -d <DB_NAME> -f uas_db.dump